defenseunicorns/setup-zarf/README.md

 ### Build

-This project utilizes a tool called [ncc](https://github.com/vercel/ncc) to compile the code and all of it's dependencies into a single file, `dist/index.js`.
+This project utilizes a tool called [ncc](https://github.com/vercel/ncc) to compile the code and all of its dependencies into a single file, `dist/index.js`.

 ### Lint